nishit-shah/my-website/README.md

 ## Repository Purpose
-This is just a Readme file
+This is just a Readme file.
+The purpose of this file is to provide examples.